erifoz/digitalnirvana/README.md

-# nirvana
+# digital nirvana
 free, user-centric digital ID protocol with decentralized metadata referencing

+Digital Identity is a pre-requisite for:
+1. Decentralized, anonymous and trustless voting system
+2. Universal Basic Income (UBI)
+3. Universal Healthcare
+4. Human verification (online proof of being a human) – define, later used “human proof”

 Problem definition:

-Opportunity: >1b people do not have access to government-grade documentation (such as a passport)
+1. Opportunity: >1b people do not have access to government-grade documentation (such as a passport)

-Privacy: effectively controling your data on the internet need more skill/knowledge/time than average user has
+2. Privacy: effectively controling your data on the internet need more skill/knowledge/time than average user has

-Freedom: problem of having corporations & banks creating digital identity
+3. Freedom: problem of having corporations & banks creating digital identity

 Goals definition:

-creating a proof of 'being human' - currently not possible on the internet (somehow solved by 'captcha' etc)
+1. creating a proof of 'being human' - currently not possible on the internet (somehow solved by 'captcha' etc)

-creating a free protocol for implementation of digital identities
+2. creating a free protocol for implementation of digital identities

-provide a standard to generate multiple private pseudonymous identities
+3. provide a standard to generate multiple private pseudonymous identities

-provide a standard to Activate, Expire and Deactivate official identity
+4. provide a standard to Activate, Expire and Deactivate official identity

-propose a standard implementation of official identity on Bitcoin public ledger
+5. propose a standard implementation of official identity on Bitcoin public ledger

-propose a system for creating one-way verifiable metadata
+6. propose a system for creating one-way verifiable metadata

-propose a framework to integrate one-way verifiable metadata with local authority
+7. propose a framework to integrate one-way verifiable metadata with local authority

-strictly separate private identities and official identity
+8. strictly separate private identities and official identity

-offer a standard for considering privacy towards biometric data
+9. offer a standard for considering privacy towards biometric data

-conduct extensive testing and attack vector analysis
+10. conduct extensive testing and attack vector analysis